Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

 Great - Bad.

 judge table and result*:
-Style the result screen and set the grades you can get (e.g. A+).
+Styles the result screen and sets the grades you can get (e.g. A+).